maning/birds-mpbx-gljs/loading_geojson.md

 ## About the data

-The [birds data is available in this repo](data/birds.geojson) is IUCN's List of Threatened Birds in the Philippines from [Birdlife's Red Data Book](https://web.archive.org/web/20060202013628/http://www.rdb.or.id/) (2005).
+The [birds data](data/birds.geojson) is IUCN's List of Threatened Birds in the Philippines from [Birdlife's Red Data Book](https://web.archive.org/web/20060202013628/http://www.rdb.or.id/) (2005).
 The original list was converted to [GeoJSON](https://geojson.org/).
 Each point has the following properties: